EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 - Put a big notice at the top of the file asking people to make changes to the bottom- Put all important variables at the bottom, sans comments, one per line- Line things up- Put into logical groups.

 This avoids having to hunt for settings, prevents the gotcha of when a setting is changed twice in the file, and makes things much easier to read visually.
-Here's what I put at the top of the postgresql.conf:
+Here’s what I put at the top of the postgresql.conf:

 ```nohighlight
 ##